 A small percentage of children will require intervention as a result of physiological or psychological reasons for their ongoing food refusal.
 These children are classified as ‘problem feeders’ whose difficulties with food can be due to a myriad of reasons: oral motor delays, sensory issues, gastrointestinal disturbances, anxiety food-related disorders and having low muscle tone.
 In these instances, it’s recommended to seek expert support from dieticians, nutritionists, speech therapists, occupational therapists and/or paediatricians.

-In my clinic and fussy eating workshops, I’m always keen to manage expectations around what ‘success’ should look like.
+In my Fussy Eating online course, I try to manage expectations around what ‘success’ should look like.
 Each family’s situation is unique and success with mealtimes needs to be measured accordingly.
 For one child, moving from one vegetable to two vegetables daily is a huge success.
 For another child, eating a meatball in tomato sauce is a big win!

 Ideally, we want to move away from a typical fussy eaters ‘white’ diet, filled with refined carbohydrates such as white rice, pasta, cheese and processed snacks, and work to include nutritious foods such as vegetables, slow-release carbohydrates, iron-rich protein and healthy fats.